Skip to main content

 Can Phoenix monitor custom agent frameworks or direct API calls?+

 Yes.
-While Phoenix provides automatic instrumentation for 20+ popular frameworks, it also supports custom instrumentation via Python SDK, JavaScript SDK, and OpenTelemetry-compatible spans for monitoring any LLM application or custom agent implementation.
+While Phoenix provides automatic instrumentation for popular frameworks, it also supports custom instrumentation via Python SDK, JavaScript SDK, and OpenTelemetry-compatible spans for monitoring LLM applications or custom agent implementations.

 What's the difference between Phoenix (open-source) and Arize AX (cloud)?+

-Phoenix is the open-source library with full tracing, evaluation, and experimentation features — self-hosted and free.
-Arize AX is the managed cloud platform that adds hosted infrastructure, online evaluations, the Alyx AI assistant, product monitoring, compliance certifications (SOC 2, HIPAA), and enterprise features like SSO and RBAC.
+Phoenix is the open-source library with tracing, evaluation, and experimentation workflows that teams can self-host for free.
+Phoenix Cloud provides free hosted Phoenix instances with fixed storage, while Arize AX is the managed cloud platform that adds hosted production observability, online evaluations, the Alyx AI assistant, product monitoring, retention, support, and enterprise controls depending on plan and contract.

 Is Phoenix suitable for real-time monitoring or just offline analysis?+

 Both.
-Phoenix supports real-time trace collection with low-latency ingestion, plus offline batch evaluation for deep analysis.
-AX adds online evaluations that score production traces continuously and trigger alerts on quality degradation or safety violations.
+Phoenix supports real-time trace collection plus offline batch evaluation for deeper analysis.
+AX adds online evaluations that can score production traces continuously and support alerting workflows for quality or safety issues.

 How does pricing work for Arize AX?+

 AX Free includes 25K spans/month and 1 GB ingestion.
-AX Pro is $50/month with 50K spans and 100 GB, with overages at $10 per million spans and $3 per GB.
-Enterprise pricing is custom based on volume, retention, and compliance requirements.
+AX Pro is listed at $50/month with 50K spans/month, 10 GB ingestion, 30 days retention, higher rate limits, and email support.
+Enterprise pricing is custom based on scale, retention, support, and contracted controls.

 🦞